Target Span Detection for Implicit Harmful Content: Dataset Construction

 \section{Dataset Construction}

-We have developed \shortdataname, a dataset specifically for highlighting implicit target spans (as well as explicit targets), utilizing a method inspired by pooling.
+We have developed \shortdataname, a dataset specifically for highlighting implicit (as well as explicit) target spans, utilizing a method inspired by pooling.
 Our collected dataset consists of a total of 57k annotated samples.
 Statistics of \shortdataname are given in Table~\ref{data:stats}.

-We use a pooling method to gather annotated target spans in an implicit hate speech corpus.
+To reduce the reliance on prompts and the LLM for weakly labeling the dataset, we utilize a pooling method to gather annotated target spans in an implicit hate speech corpus.
 This involves employing an array of high-quality Large Language Models (LLMs) with a handful of prompts that were found to be effective for this task and comparing their performance with human annotators to find the best prompt and LLM.
-We determine the most effective LLM and prompt combination by using our $F1_M$ metric, an F1 score of the \emph{precision} and \emph{recall} of the generated targets in terms of their adherence (match) to target spans previously annotated by human reviewers.
+We determine the most effective LLM and prompt combination by using our $F1_M$ metric (defined below), an F1 score of the \emph{precision} and \emph{recall} of the generated targets in terms of their adherence (match) to the subset of target spans previously annotated by human reviewers.

 After identifying the most effective combination of LLM and prompt, we proceed to use the selected pair to annotate the entire dataset.
 An overview of the process is given in Figure~\ref{fig:pooling}.